-A paymaster is someone appointed by a group of buyers, sellers, investors or lenders to receive, hold, and dispense funds, commissions, fees, salaries or other trade, loan, or sales proceeds within the private sector or public sector.
+A paymaster is someone appointed by a group of buyers, sellers, investors, or financiers to receive, hold and distribute funds, commissions, fees, salaries or other business proceeds, loans or sales within the private or public sector.

-The primary purpose of a paymaster is to receive fees in escrow by buyers in a significant transaction and disburse to the sellers and brokers on the transaction.
+The primary purpose of a payer is to receive escrow commissions from buyers in a significant transaction and pay them to sellers and brokers on the transaction.

-When dealing with commission payments on contracts dealing with large amounts of money (such as Oil, Gas, Steel, Iron, Gold, MTN's, VG's, T-Strips, and other instruments), most banks in the world are very wary of handling such large amounts of money.
-Also, most buyers and sellers of such transactions want to place the funds with a neutral third party for disbursement.
-In most cases, the buyer and the seller involved in the transaction require a paymaster be named to handle all incoming and outgoing funds.
+When it comes to commission payments on contracts involving large amounts of money (such as oil, gas, steel, iron ore, gold, MTN, VG, T-Strip and other instruments), most banks in the world are very cautious in managing such large amounts of money.
+Additionally, most buyers and sellers of such transactions want to entrust the funds to a neutral third party for disbursement.
+In most cases, the buyer and seller involved in the transaction require that a payer be appointed to handle all incoming and outgoing funds.

-A paymaster is a neutral third party and does not know any particulars of the transaction.
-They handle the incoming commissions and then disburses the funds accordingly.
-In return for their services, the paymaster charges a small fee, which is paid directly to them out of the commission proceeds before disbursement.
+A payer is a neutral third party who does not know any transaction details.
+They manage the incoming fees and then disburse the funds accordingly.
+In exchange for their services, the payer charges a small fee, which is paid directly to the commission revenue before disbursement.

 We offer project financing that lets the customer have the service cost-free after 12 months.
 After 24 months, we create performances for our customers that pay for Paymaster's services and make them earn, regardless of their business.